Post

 windows:

-image: dockurr/windows
+image: ghcr.io/dockur/windows:latest

 environment: